javascript-tutorial/en.javascript.info/9-regular-expressions/07-regexp-escaping/article.md

 alert( "Chapter 5.1".match(reg) ); // null
 ```

-The search worked with `pattern:/\d\.\d/`, but with `new RegExp("\d\.\d")` it doesn't work, why?
+The similar search in one of previous examples worked with `pattern:/\d\.\d/`, but `new RegExp("\d\.\d")` doesn't work, why?

 The reason is that backslashes are "consumed" by a string.
-Remember, regular strings have their own special characters like `\n`, and a backslash is used for escaping.
+As we may recall, regular strings have their own special characters, such as `\n`, and a backslash is used for escaping.

-Please, take a look, what "\d\.\d" really is:
+Here's how "\d\.\d" is preceived:

 ```js run
 alert("\d\.\d"); // d.d
 ```

-The quotes "consume" backslashes and interpret them, for instance:
+String quotes "consume" backslashes and interpret them on their own, for instance:

 - `\n` -- becomes a newline character,
 - `\u1234` -- becomes the Unicode character with such code,
 - ...And when there's no special meaning: like `pattern:\d` or `\z`, then the backslash is simply removed.

-So the call to `new RegExp` gets a string without backslashes.
+So `new RegExp` gets a string without backslashes.
 That's why the search doesn't work!

-To fix it, we need to double backslashes, because quotes turn `\\` into `\`:
+To fix it, we need to double backslashes, because string quotes turn `\\` into `\`:

 ```js run
 *!*